CrazyInfin8/Ask/README.md

 # Prompt-Ask
 ## a user prompt based on [prompt](https://www.npmjs.com/package/prompt)

-Ask is simple script that the author made because they were annoyed that [prompt](https://www.npmjs.com/package/prompt) always says `prompt:` everytime it asks the user for input and was lazy to find an alternative.
+Prompt-Ask is simple script that the author made because they were annoyed that [prompt](https://www.npmjs.com/package/prompt) always says `prompt:` everytime it asks the user for input and was lazy to find an alternative.
 This script is a bit smaller and simpler than [prompt](https://www.npmjs.com/package/prompt) but it only requires readline (which comes default on latest versions of node), and can do the simples things that prompt can do such like specifying prompt questions (without saying `prompt:` all the time), can validate its input (either with regex or a function), and can return promises that wprk with `await`

 ## Usage
 You can pass your question as a string for the first parameter